Don’t get sucked in! How to handle narcissistic hoovering tactics

-Don’t get sucked in!
-How to handle narcissistic hoovering tactics (Part 2: In person)
+- How to handle narcissistic hoovering tactics in person

 But those are last resorts, so let’s have a look at what you can do if your ex turns up at your usual hangouts before it gets to those stages, because not ALL narc situations lead to your having to take such radical action.

-So tip No 1 is Plan Ahead & Play the scene…
+So tip No 1 is plan ahead and play the scene…

-So what will help you immensely is if you plan ahead… so sit down, think about all the possible places you might run into your ex –and when I say ‘ex, that doesn’t just mean ex-partner – this applies to any narc you have gone ‘No contact’ with… so think about where they might turn up… and even totally implausible places, and imagine the scene in your head.
+It will help you immensely is if you plan ahead… so sit down, think about all the possible places you might run into your ex –and when I say ‘ex, that doesn’t just mean ex-partner – this applies to any narc you have gone ‘No contact’ with.
+So, think about where they might turn up, even totally implausible places, and imagine the scene in your head.
 See yourself carrying out these different scenarios I’m going to talk about in a minute.

 Also, imagine the scenario where you run into your ex-partner, and he’s with his or her shiny new supply.
 Picture that too so that you’ll be ready for it, it won’t send you into a tailspin, and you can evade them as quickly as possible.